Cross-Skeleton Interaction Graph Aggregation Network for Representation Learning of Mouse Social Behaviour: Conclusion

 \section{Conclusion}

 In this work, we have presented a novel architecture called Cross-Skeleton Interaction Graph Aggregation Network (CS-IGANet) for representation Learning of mouse social behaviour.
-Cross-Skeleton Node-level Interaction module (CS-NLI) strengthens the node-level representation of each mouse by modelling intra-, inter- and cross-skeleton interactions in an unified way.
+Cross-Skeleton Node-level Interaction module (CS-NLI) strengthens the node-level representation of each mouse by modelling intra-, inter- and cross-skeleton interactions in a unified way.
 We also designed a novel Interaction-Aware Transformer (IAT) to hierarchically aggregate node-level representation into graph-level representation of social behaviour, and adaptively update the node-level representation, which is guided by our interaction-aware self-attention unit.
 An auxiliary self-supervised learning task was also proposed to focus on the similarity between cross-skeleton pairwise nodes, enhancing the representation ability of our model.
 Experimental results on CRIM13-Skeleton and PDMB-Skeleton datasets demonstrated that the proposed approach outperformed most of the baseline methods.
+Our proposed solution is currently working on two mice cases but is extendable to three or more mice.
+The only difference is scaling up the complexity of computation.
+In addition, the proposed method for modelling social interactions of mice can be potentially extended to collaborative human behaviour prediction, especially for some scenarios involving nuanced behaviour patterns.
+For example, in collaborative work environments, understanding subtle cues and interactions among individuals is crucial for predicting actions and ensuring effective collaboration.
+Our future work in this direction could involve refining our approach to capture human-specific social dynamics and evaluating its performance in collaborative scenarios.
+We also plan to improve the efficiency and scalability of our approach to better meet the requirement for investigating more complex social interactions of more than two mice.

 \ifCLASSOPTIONcaptionsoff

 \fi

 \thefigure{S\arabic{figure}} \thetable{S\arabic{table}} \thealgorithm{S\arabic{algorithm}}